 Field Description Activity type Educational approach/methodology/format.
 Activity title The name of the activity.
+Activity description A brief description that would help a learner understand what they can expect to learn in this activity.
+This could include the activity content, abstract, and/or learning goals or objectives that the activity is addressing.
+If this activity will be listed on CME Passport, this information will be displayed publically.
 Provider Activity ID The Provider Activity ID is a code or identifier that is created by the accredited organization.
 It is used in combination with the data in the fields Reporting Year, Activity Type, and Activity Date to uniquely identify activity records.
 Location Where the activity takes place.
 Only required for in-person events such as courses and regularly scheduled series (RSS).